ProteoWiki/SMWFileProtect/README.md

 ## Parameters

-$SMWFileProtectRights = array("sysop"); // Which roles are always allowed to view files
+$SMWFileProtectRights = array("sysop"); // Which roles are always allowed to view files no matter the linked pages

 $SMWFileProtectReferUsers = array("Has User"); // Property that refers to pages that link to other pages, for instance user pages, assuming that a page is created or assigned to a user